Travel guide

 • CTM: the historical operator with the largest market share in the territory, with the most extensive network.

-• China Telecom Macau: subsidiary of the Chinese giant, with good data coverage.
+• China Telecom Macau: a subsidiary of the Chinese giant, with good data coverage.

 • 3 Macau (Hutchison) and SmarTone: complete the offer with reliable 4G and 5G networks.

-With a travel eSIM, you don't choose an operator: the plan connects to the available network with the best signal at any given moment.
+With a travel eSIM, you don't choose an operator: the plan connects to the best available network at any given moment.
 This automatic management is especially useful in such a dense place, where your phone can jump between antennas without you having to do anything.

 Most visits to Macau are short, often a day trip from Hong Kong.
 Size your data according to your stay: